zucchini/sample-circuitsim-tester/README.md

 # sample-circuitsim-tester

 This is a sample for a CircuitSim tester that uses the circuitsim-tester library.
-The tested file is the `and.sim` file.
+The tested `.sim` files can be found in the `tester` directory.
+Note that this tester includes a number of Java files that each test a different `.sim`.

 To build the tester jar, go to the `tester/` directory, run `./gradlew jar` and find the jar file in the `build/libs` directory.